-The school offers many different forms of this it can include: additional in-class support; additional out-of-class support; one-to-one support (in extreme cases of need); flexible groupings (including small group work); access to specific resources; mentoring; counselling; and access to a wide range of outside agencies.
+The school offers many different forms of this it can include: additional in-class support; additional out-of-class support; one-to-one/augmented support (in extreme cases of need); flexible groupings (including small group work); access to specific resources; mentoring; counselling; and access to a wide range of outside agencies.
 Additional provision is overseen by the school’s SENCo and is designed and implemented by an excellent team of teachers and teaching assistants.

 Test and examinations- Access arrangements

 For some pupils additional arrangements and adjustments can be made to enable them to fully access statutory tests.
 This can include additional time, rest breaks or use of a scribe.
-The class teacher and/ SENCo will talk to you if he/she feels that your child would benefit from these additional arrangements
+The class teacher and/ SENCo will talk to you if he feels that your child would benefit from these additional arrangements

 How do I know how well my child is progressing?

 You can ask at any time of the school year. – Parents’ evening appointments are held once a term to discuss progress and the child’s personalised plan.
 However, the SENCo, teachers and additional adults regularly review the impact of interventions.
 This is completed during the term and at least once a term at Pupil Progress Meetings.
 Therefore, interventions maybe adapted to suit a child’s needs throughout the term.
 Where possible, the teacher communicates this with parents and carers.
 In some cases, this may involve seeking help and advice from a range of specialist agencies such as the Educational Psychologist Services or Speech and Language Service.
 A referral for support from an outside agency will only be made with your consent

 How will teaching be adapted to meet the needs of my child?